-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from crime writer Kirk Russell.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Kirk Russell, author of COUNTERFEIT ROAD) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 Kirk Russell is the author of six crime fiction novels.
 He lives in